-While some athletes with disabilities manage their own daily living requirements, others may need assistance, particularly those with high support needs.
+While some athletes with diverse abilities manage their own daily living requirements, others may need assistance, particularly those with high support needs.
 The extent and type of assistance will vary by individual and with the stage of development.

 At the Active Start and FUNdamentals stages, the most critical daily living support often comes from parents and caregivers.
-They need to encourage children with a disability and others who have acquired a disability to get active and try a wide variety of recreational and sporting activities.
+They need to encourage children with diverse abilities and others who have acquired an impairment to get active and try a wide variety of recreational and sporting activities.
 This will most often include helping them to get to and from sport and activity venues, and to help them deal with any barriers they encounter.